Mezzo-soprano Maria Fiselier

 Her concert repertoire includes numerous oratorio's such as Duruflé's Requiem, Vivaldi's Gloria, Rossini's Petite Messe Solenelle and Stabat Mater, Verdi's Requiem, Bach's Matthew Passion, John's passion, Magnificat and Christmas Oratorio.
 She has worked with several internationally renowned orchestra's such as the Rotterdam Philharmonic Orchestra, Orchestra of the 18th Century and the Concertgebouw Orchestra.

 Maria studied at the Royal Conservatoire in The Hague and was also a member of the National Opera Studio 2012/13 in London.
-She studies with Sasja Hunnego en Frans Fiselier en participated in several masterclasses given by Brindley Sherrat, Christa Ludwig and Joyce Didonato.
+She studied with Sasja Hunnego en Frans Fiselier en participated in several masterclasses given by Brindley Sherrat, Christa Ludwig and Joyce Didonato.
 In 2012 Maria won six prices at the International Vocal Competition in s'Hertogenbosch, including the young talent award.